Teomambo69/powerapps-docs.es-es/powerapps-docs/developer/common-data-service/walkthrough-registering-configuring-simplespa-application-adal-js.md

        retrievingAccountsMessage.textContent = "Retrieving 10 accounts from " + organizationURI + "/api/data/v9.1/accounts";
        message.appendChild(retrievingAccountsMessage)

-       // Function to perform operation is passed as a parameter to the aquireToken method
+       // Function to perform operation is passed as a parameter to the acquireToken method
        authContext.acquireToken(organizationURI, retrieveAccounts)

       }